-THRIVE starts this Wednesday and it’s honestly one of my favourite aspects of the work that we do at Low Tox Life, to help parents feel more empowered – towards food knowledge and good practices themselves, and towards their kids, and the role we play in their food education.
+It’s honestly one of my favourite aspects of the work that we do at Low Tox Life, to help parents feel more empowered – towards food knowledge and good practices themselves, and towards their kids, and the role we play in their food education.
+Have you checked out the KIDS page with all articles collected in the one place for our low tox parents?
 It’s no coincidence that children’s health, whether privileged or struggling to make ends meet, is at a low.
 It seems every family has a child with some sort of health challenge these days, and I refuse to accept this as the new normal when we can all empower ourselves to do SO much.
 I’ve seen it in our community and through our courses time and again.

 When I run corporate lunch workshops to help super time poor double full-time-work families STILL feel that they can get a handle on the whole food education front for their families, I have to keep it simple.
 We’ve only got an hour, including question time and if you want a small fraction of a window into the power of the THRIVE course and the private chat group for motivation throughout the 3.5 weeks, then I thought I’d share this.

 This is the gist of what I teach in a 40 minute talk, and it truly works.
 I get emails all the time from parents who attend these sessions – in fact just the other day a guy in the Luna Park Theme Park car park said “Is that Alexx Stuart?” and he said “Hope you don’t think it’s weird to stop you in a car park – Actually it IS weird” (we both laughed) “I just had to say you came and gave a talk at UBS a couple of years ago and it changed our family’s life”.
 If being my son’s 8th birthday that day wasn’t enough, that elevated the awesomeness of the day even more!